biora-code/HotelBookingSystem/README.md

 4. Admin should be able to generate admin reports e.g., monthly sales, sales for each hotel, top customers, hotels making profit, hotels in loss, etc.

-Check-in date should be used to check whether it is peak-season or off-peak season.
+Check-in date is used to check whether it is peak-season or off-peak season.
 Each room has specific features such as Wifi, mini-bar, TV, breakfast etc.
-Advanced booking discount should be checked and applied from the check-in date.
+Advanced booking discount is checked and applied from the check-in date.
 Booking cancellation before 60 days of booking date does not incur cancellation charges.
 Booking cancellation between 30 and 60 days of booking date will incur charges up to 40% of booking price.
 Within 30 days of booking date 80% of booking price will be charged.
 Within 10 days of booking date 100% of booking price will be charged.
-You must implement handling of cancellation charges and manage it properly in your database.
 Each hotel has 4 types of rooms: 1.
 Standard room; 2.
 Double room; 3.
 Family room and 4.
 Executive suite.
 Each hotel has 30% standard room; 40% double rooms, 20% Family rooms and 10% Executive suite.
 A standard room can have 1 guest only.
 A double room is 20%